pohsien324/pks-lazy-scripts/README.md

 $ cd pks-lazy-scripts
 $ source bosh/bosh_cli_auth.sh
 ```
-> This script will automatically set the BOSH environment variables after complete.
+> This script will automatically set the BOSH environment variables after execution.
 >
 You can also manually set the BOSH environment variables.
 ```{bash}